ds-04/amanda_deploy/README.md

 # Deploying the test/example vtape configuration

-To avoid mishaps and to provide certainly, if you want to deploy the example test vtape config do:
+To avoid mishaps by default test/example vtape config is not set to be deployed (and to provide certainly), if you want to deploy the example test vtape config do:

 ```ansible-playbook amanda_server_cfg.yml -e deploy_test_vtape_cfg=True```